DorianRudolph/pinenotes/README.md

 ### Boot

-Connect to PineNote via the UART adapter.
+Connect to PineNote via the UART adapter (if it doesn't show up, you might need to uninstall brltty).
 ```sh
 picocom /dev/ttyUSB0 -b 1500000 -l
 ```